Cost in Use - Performance or Price?

 Comfort

-Poor quality safety footwear leads to poor levels of comfort.
-And not only can this affect productivity and lead to short-term discomfort, but it can also cause long term musculoskeletal issues.
-On the other hand, a good value safety boot will keep on giving you the benefit of comfort.
+Poor quality safety footwear can lead to poor levels of comfort.
+For example, lower grade leather tends to be less breathable, while cheaper insoles and boot linings will loose their shock-absorption and moisture-wicking properties much sooner.
+Finally, it's unlikely that an inexpensive work boot will have been built on a bespoke last which accommodates different global foot shapes.
+And not only can these compromises affect productivity and lead to short-term discomfort, but it can also cause long term foot health and musculoskeletal issues.
+On the other hand, a good value safety boot will keep on providing the benefit of comfort.

 Safety